pscally1005/pscally1005.github.io/_posts/recipes/fish/2024-11-04-superfood.markdown

 - |
   <b>Quinoa</b><br>
-  Add quinoa, water, and salt to a small pot.
+  Add quinoa, water, and salt to a <a href='https://amzn.to/46ccg8m'>small pot</a>.
 Bring to a boil, cover, reduce to medium, and let simmer for about 12 minutes, until fully cooked.
 Set aside
 - <img src='/assets/Food/Fish/Superfood/superfood-quinoa.jpg' alt='' class='instruction-image'>

 - |